+Four priorities:

-Five building blocks Four priorities: I. Working with Leicester and Leicestershire's existing, and distinctive settlement pattern 1.
-Creating conditions for investment and growth - balancing the need for new housing and jobs with .
-Understanding national policies, bringing benefits to he area but controlling excessive development ressures I. Understand the local economy and how it is upported by the Government's Midlands Engine protection of our environment and built heritage 2.
-Achieving a step change in the way that growth is delivered - focusing more development on strategic locations - which will allow better planned communities in terms of housing, employment, Strategy (2017) IV.
-Understand the road and rail improvements highlighted in the Midlands Engine Strategy (2017) V. Protect environmental, historic and other assets transport and services 3.
-Securing essential infrastructure that is needed to make this happen - taking advantage of proposals to improve national and regional networks.
-This includes the provision of local public services as well as transport.
+- 1. Creating conditions for investment and growth balancing the need for new housing and jobs with protection of our environment and built heritage - 2.
+Achieving a step change in the way that growth is delivered focusing more development on strategic locations which will allow better planned communities in terms of housing, employment, transport and services - 3.
+Securing essential infrastructure that is needed to make this happen taking advantage of proposals to improve national and regional networks.
+This includes the provision of local public services as well as transport. - 4.
 Maintaining the essential qualities of Leicester and Leicestershire and delivering high quality development delivering 21st century garden towns, villages and suburbs